UncJerome23/Unit-1/unit-1-foundations-and-threats/1.1 - CIA Triad and Authentication/1.1.1 - Intro to Security Concepts/README.md

 - How does the protection of the CIA triad lead to the security of data?

 ### Lecture Notes
-> From the course notes reviewed in class, take note on the material from this lesson as it relates to the Lesson Objectives and Guiding Question(s):
+> From the course notes reviewed in class, take note on the material from this lesson as it relates to the Lesson Objectives and Guiding Question(s): Model of Computer Security- Protection=Prevention +(Detection +Response)
+>

 ...